Skip to content

 How do I set up Zendesk for the first time?
 A Step-by-Step Guide:

 1. Define Roles & Permissions: Your first stop is Admin Center > People > Roles.
 Before adding users, think about access control.
-Zendesk has default 'Admin' and 'Agent' roles, but the real power lies in custom roles.
+Zendesk has default 'Admin' and 'Agent' roles, but the real power lies in custom roles (available on Suite Professional and above).
 Create granular roles like 'CX Operations Manager' with rights to manage workflows but not reply to customers, or a 'Tier 2 Agent' who can handle sensitive tickets.
 This principle of least privilege is a security and efficiency best practice.

 2. Create Groups: Navigate to Admin Center > People > Groups.
 Groups are the cornerstone of automated ticket routing.
 Organize agents by function (Tier 1 Support, Sales Inquiries), region, or language.
 Every agent must belong to at least one group.